Melonba

 Melonba shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Melonba is notable with 58.8% of residents aged 15+ having university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are most common at 39.6%, followed by postgraduate qualifications (16.5%) and graduate diplomas (2.7%).
-Vocational pathways account for 22.5%, with advanced diplomas at 11.6% and certificates at 10.9%.
-Educational participation is high, with 32.5% of residents currently enrolled in formal education, including 14.1% in primary, 5.9% in secondary, and 4.8% in tertiary education.
+Melonba's educational attainment is notably high, with 58.8% of residents aged 15+ holding university qualifications.
+This exceeds Australia's national average of 30.4% and NSW's figure of 32.2%.
+The area's most common qualification type is bachelor degrees at 39.6%, followed by postgraduate qualifications (16.5%) and graduate diplomas (2.7%).
+Vocational pathways account for 22.5% of qualifications among those aged 15+, with advanced diplomas making up 11.6% and certificates 10.9%.

-Educational participation is notably high, with 32.5% of residents currently enrolled in formal education.
+Educational participation is high, with 32.5% of residents currently enrolled in formal education.
 This includes 14.1% in primary education, 5.9% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education